Designing Effective Conference Posters

 - Stay away from ALL CAPS, use sentence case, it’s easier to read.

 - Visit your university or institution’s communications page.
 Here you can usually find high quality versions of your institution’s logo or branding.
+Here is my institution’s logo page as a reference.

 - Don’t settle for logos or branding you find through a Google image search, most of the time the resolution is too low for printing on a large poster.